Ed W. Clark High School: History

 Ed W. Clark High School opened in 1965 to serve the central Las Vegas Valley's growing population.
 It was designed by the architectural firm Zick & Sharp and built by the Del E. Webb Construction Company, a major contractor responsible for numerous projects in Nevada and the American West.
 It was named in honor of Ed W. Clark, a Nevada banker, businessman, and civic leader who played a significant role in the state's economic development in the early 20th century.

 During its early decades, Clark functioned as a comprehensive neighborhood high school, offering general academic and extracurricular programs to students in its attendance zone.
 During the late 20th century, the school expanded its curriculum with the addition of magnet academics, aligning with the Clark County School District's efforts to increase specialized educational opportunities.

 The Academy of Mathematics, Science, Arts and Technology (A.M.S.A.T.) and the Academy of Finance (A.O.F.) were among the first magnet programs at the school, followed by Teacher Education at Clark High (T.E.A.C.H.).
 These programs attracted students from across the Las Vegas metropolitan area and contributed to Clark's recognition as a Magnet School of Excellence.

 Over time, the campus has grown to accommodate rising enrollment, with facilities for academics, athletics, and performing arts.
-By the 21st century, Clark High School was one of the district's largest schools, serving between 2,500 to 3,000 students.
+By the 21st century, Clark High School was one of the district's largest schools, serving between 2,500 and 3,000 students.

 In 2023, a Jewish student with autism had an apparent swastika scratched onto his back at school, according to his mother.
 The school district and local police investigated the incident but found "no evidence that would indicate the origin of the injuries".